pix0r/AutoBop/README.md

 AutoBop
 =======

 Auto-headbop mode for http://turntable.fm.
-After run, will press the "AWESOME!" button automatically once every 15 seconds.</p>
+After run, will press the "AWESOME!" button automatically once every 15 seconds.

 How to use
 ----------